Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-betrayal-of-thunderforce/notes.md

 (It's also one of the reasons I dropped the need to be extremely accurate in my Saga of Life stories.
 Because, even with the Saga being as young as it is, there have already been stories that I based on research ... which later proved to be false.
 Or more nuanced.
 As we get more sources, as we learn more about history and science, I am sure some things in the Saga will simply be proven _wrong_ in a hundred years time.
 That's progress.
 I don't mind.
 But it's why I play fast and loose with the current facts on which I base these tales.)

+## What is light?
+On the surface, light energy is the simplest of them all.
+We can _see_ light.
+Everyone knows that the sun gives _energy_ to the earth.

+When you start asking questions though, such as "but what _is_ light energy and why is it produced?", you discover more depth to light than any story could cover.

+Such was my problem when creating this story.
+Do I stick to the simplest explanation, which means light energy is barely used in the story (because there isn't much to say)?
+Or do I try to go deeper?

+Well, I tried to go deeper.
+I tried to build on what was already explained in story 3 (_The Flickerless Flame_): all objects are made out of small particles (atoms), and how fast these _vibrate_ (shake and shuffle) determines the object's temperature.

+Why is that relevant?
+Because in most (practical) situations, light and heat are related!
+And I find that the easiest way to understand it.

+A new bit of information, from this story, is that atoms contain even _smaller_ particles.
+These have two opposite charges.
+Some are positive and some are negative.
+So that, when combined, the particle is "neutral" or "whole" again.

+But it's still important that these are two different parts.
+This allows atoms to, for example, be super positive on the _left_ but super negative on the _right_.
+The charge isn't exactly the same everywhere in the atom, so to speak.

+Now, let's combine _heat_ and _light_.

+* When an object receives energy, its atoms start vibrating faster: it gets hotter.
+* This vibration is predictable.
+It has a certain _frequency_: how often the atom goes back and forth per second.
+(Like wave crests hitting a beach one after the other, with the exact same time between each wave.)
+* So, with a certain frequency, the space around the atom flips between positive, negative, positive, negative, and so forth.
+(Like plucking a string on a guitar: it oscillates between two different positions until it dies out and becomes still again.)
+* This is called an (electromagnetic) _wave_.
+And that's what we can see as _light_.
+(Or in the case of plucking that guitar string, it produces a _sound wave_, which we can hear as _sound_.)

+In other words, **all objects (with heat) are always emitting light**.
+It's simply an automatic byproduct of atoms vibrating on a frequency.
+And the specific frequency determines the light's _color_.

+Most of that light, however, **we can't see**.
+Our eyes are tuned to the frequencies around sunlight, after years of evolution.
+Any "electromagnetic wave" with a frequency lower (_infrared_) or higher (_ultraviolet_) than what we can see, is, well, invisible to us.

+## Going deeper
+If it helps, you can also understand this in a deeper way.
+When an object receives energy, those negative parts of the atom are "excited".
+As if they drank some energy drink, or ate too much sugar, the negative parts want to run away.

+The atom doesn't like that; it needs to keep all its children together!
+So it _yanks_ them back into shape.
+That energy is then converted into creating a new particle: a _photon_.
+This yanking happens on a frequency, so the photons radiate from the object as a _wave_.

+(Now, remember that the entire idea of the "photon" was only imagined some hundred years ago by Albert Einstein.
+And they came up with it because their light calculations just _didn't work_ if such a particle did _not_ exist.
+But before that time, nobody could have imagined that a weightless particle existed that carried light energy.)

+In scientific terms, light is described by _intensity_ (how bright it is; this is the energy contained in the light wave) and _wavelength_ (which is just 1 divided by that _frequency_; as stated, this is color).
+In fact, objects emit loads of different wavelengths at the same time, but your eyes only see the color that's most prominent.

+## Light Energy
+Okay, so that explains how light waves appear.
+How to relate it back to energy?

+The same way as always.
+Energy must be conserved: it can't be added or lost.

+First of all, remember the explanation above.
+When you put _energy_ into an object, it heats up _and_ emits light, always.
+It's just that we often can't see the light it emits.

+In other words, that energy is _converted_ into heat energy and light energy.
+Yes, light itself carries energy.
+Rays of light are electromagnetic waves, and they have energy.

+(Lightbulbs, for example, work by simply heating up the metal wire inside to an insane temperature.
+This, as you know no, automatically creates very bright light.
+It also means that old lightbulbs were very inefficient, as a lot of that electricity was wasted on generating heat first.
+Which is not the thing for which you bought the lightbulb.)

+But, as you know, light can be stopped.
+If light hits an object, it doesn't go further.
+The space _behind_ that object is now cast in shadow!

+So, where does the energy of the light go, when it hits something?
+It does the reverse!
+It is _absorbed_ by the object.
+The light displaces the atoms it hits, creating a bit of _heat_ again.

+(This is why people don't recommend wearing a black tight shirt in the summer.
+Because that color absorbs more of the heat from sunlight than, say, white.
+Any energy that isn't absorbed is simply reflected back as weaker light.)

+This is why the sun works.
+Or, rather, why our entire ecosystem and planet are able to exist thanks to sunlight.
+Because sunlight _is_ energy.
+And when it hits the Earth, it heats up the soil, giving us livable temperatures.
+And when it hits a tree, it gives it the energy to grow (leaves, branches, fruits, nuts).

+And now you also know why the sun is _very hot_.
+Because of its high temperature, it automatically emits light, and that's what arrives on Earth as sunlight about 8 minutes later.

 ## @TODO: Revisions
 @TODO